List of The Inbetweeners characters: Mr McKenzie

 Will's father is mentioned throughout the series but does not appear until the first film, in which he announces he has just married a woman who is, according to Will, only four years older than he is.
-It is also revealed that his marriage to Polly ended due to him "shagging the work experience girl" and then leaving.
-He seems to have no real interest in Will due to his social awkwardness, deeming him "weird".
+It is also revealed that his marriage to Polly ended owing to him "shagging the work experience girl" and then leaving.
+He seems to have no real interest in Will owing to his social awkwardness, deeming him "weird".
 However, in the closing credits, he receives a picture of Will with Alison in Malia.
 Upon seeing it, he smiles (even appearing almost tearful), clearly proud of his son.

 Unseen characters

 Katie Sutherland's boyfriend

 Katie's boyfriend is first mentioned in the episode "Thorpe Park" in which Neil tells the boys that he works as a cashier at a local BP garage (the boys mistakenly assume that he's a mechanic).
 He is mentioned again later in the show where he is again referred to as a mechanic.